How To Elevate Your Genealogy Research With Goal Setting

 Why it’s important to set genealogy research goals

-I know that planning genealogy goals can be harder than other personal or professional objectives.
-I mean, how can you pick just a few when there are so many people in your family tree to learn more about?
+Planning genealogy goals can be harder than other personal or professional objectives.
+How can you pick one ancestor or one event to focus on when there are so many people in your family tree to learn more about?

 How do you plan when you don’t know if you’re going to come across something that will lead you down a new path and change what you want to look for?